Warning Signs

 The company stops or delays payments, particularly if you are on a payment schedule.

-There is a significant shift in attitude, particularly for public relations reasons and/or if the company begins to discredits you publicly.
+There is a significant shift in attitude, particularly for public relations reasons.

 The company has big disagreements over how to interpret outputs or data.